TritonVM/triton-vm/specification/src/data-structures.md

 # Data Structures

 ## Memory

 The term *memory* refers to a data structure that gives read access (and possibly write access, too) to elements indicated by an *address*.
 Regardless of the data structure, the address lives in the B-field.
 There are four separate notions of memory:

+1. *Program Memory*, from which the VM reads instructions.
+1. *Op Stack Memory*, which stores the operational stack.
 1. *RAM*, to which the VM can read and write field elements.
-2. *Program Memory*, from which the VM reads instructions.
-3. *Op Stack Memory*, which stores the operational stack.
-4. *Jump Stack Memory*, which stores the entire jump stack.
+1. *Jump Stack Memory*, which stores the entire jump stack.

+## Program Memory

+Program memory holds the instructions of the program currently executed by Triton VM.
+It is immutable.

 ## Operational Stack